-- Prepare the shrimp: Pat the shrimp dry and place them in a Ziploc bag.
+- Prepare the shrimp: Pat the shrimp dry and place them in a resealable bag or non-reactive mixing bowl.
 Add olive oil, paprika, garlic powder and onion powder.
 Season generously with salt and pepper.
-Seal bag and gently shake/toss to evenly coat.
+Seal bag and gently shake or stir to evenly coat the shrimp.
 Set aside in the refrigerator.

 - During the last 10 minutes of risotto cooking: Remove the shrimp from the refrigerator and transfer to a baking sheet or pan, in a single layer.
 Transfer shrimp to the oven with the risotto and bake for 5-7 minutes or until shrimp are pink and cooked through.
 Remove from oven and set aside.

-- When the risotto is ready: Remove pot from oven and carefully remove lid.
+- When you're ready to serve the risotto, add goat cheese and fresh herbs: Remove pot from oven and carefully remove lid.
 Add the crumbled goat cheese and 1 ½ tablespoons of parsley.
 Stir to combine.
 Taste and adjust for seasoning.

-- To serve: Serve immediately.
+- Top with shrimp and serve warm: Serve immediately.
 Divide risotto between serving bowls, top with shrimp and goat cheese rounds and sprinkle with remaining parsley.
 Enjoy!

-4. This risotto uses wine to add a depth of flavor.
-I suggest a white wine on the drier side.
-I used a Chardonnay.
+- Wine: This risotto uses wine to add a depth of flavor.
+I suggest a white wine on the drier side - I typically use a Chardonnay.